Tamir awoke to the fading echo of the knock on his door. “Come in.” He got to his feet.

 reflection in the mirror, wondering how his clothing would compare to the courtiers of King Ragnon’s court.
 The Freeholder belief in equality resulted in a uniformity of dress among all

-classes, with the distinction going to cut and fabric, while in other countries the nobility reveled in clothing that the lower classes couldn’t emulate.
+classes, with the distinction going to cut and fabric, while in other countries the nobility reveled in clothing the lower classes couldn’t emulate.

 He smiled.
 Lieutenant Beowyn would almost certainly appear tonight dressed as a courtier.
 If I’d not been briefed on the lieutenant’s history, including his duel with Count Landis